-Since 1993, BVA has partnered with Boulder Community Hospital to take care of patients' anesthesia needs.
-What started as a collective of seven anesthesiologists has expanded to a partnership of 27 anesthesiologists, now also covering cases at Foothills Surgery Center, Boulder Surgery Center, and Premier Eye Surgery Center, UCHealth's Longs Peak Hospital, Longs Peak Surgery Center, and Broomfield Hospital.
+Since 1993, BVA has partnered with Boulder Community Hospital to care for patients' anesthesia needs.
+What started as a collective of seven anesthesiologists has expanded to a partnership of 26 anesthesiologists, now also covering cases at Foothills Surgery Center, Boulder Surgery Center, and Premier Eye Surgery Center, UCHealth's Longs Peak Hospital, Longs Peak Surgery Center, and Broomfield Hospital.

 While we are proud of our growth, we maintain pride in remaining an independent physician group.
 This provides us with clinical autonomy, a more personal patient experience, and the ability to focus specifically on our Front Range community.

 Multimodal analgesia is an important concept within ERAS (Enhanced Recovery After Surgery) protocols.
 BVA champions this approach by means of a strong emphasis on regional anesthesia, when appropriate, in combination with a medication regimen that inhibits pain at different pathways to achieve a synergistic effect.